hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

 - [ ] **release**
   - lock and hide the components leaving only the stickersheets and docs visible, and change the header's badge to Experimental
   - add release notes to the changelog
+  - [ ] review with situationally appropriate reviewers to get final approval
   - [ ] merge the branch
   - [ ] publish the ui kit
   - do not communicate this release to consumers